 There are also other causes surrounding the issue of your SD card not showing up on Mac.
 How can we fix this issue?
+Or How to solve the device not support the SD card?
 Let’s together find the solutions.

 So, you have your SD card at hand, and you are stuck as the SD is not reading.
 Well, first things first, check on the following:

 Check that there is no damage, i.e., scratches on the shiny contact points or greasy coatings of any kind like food substances, dust or mud.

 Clean your SD card with a clean and soft dry cloth.
 Do it thoroughly, especially on the corners around the contact points.
 However, don’t use water or lick the fabric with saliva.
 The moisture can destroy it when you insert it to the device.